Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 Leucine content: ~1.28g per 100g

-Other nutrients: High in magnesium, zinc, iron, protein, antioxidants, and more.
+Other nutrients: High in magnesium, zinc, iron, protein, and antioxidants.

 Why it’s great: Pumpkin seeds are nutrient-dense and support immune health, heart-health, gut-health, and muscle function.